Updated

 - a possible one-year driver’s license revocation.

-A driver has to apply for a new license if a revocation.
+You have to apply for a new license if you get a revocation.

 3. What is a Negligent Operator Hearing?